nickpgill/nickpgill.github.io/_posts/2020-04-23-matrices-for-O8-G2-and-3D4.md

 Both of these families of exceptional groups lie inside $O_8^+$ groups.
 Their structure, when written as matrices, is surprisingly similar (surprising to me!).
 Although all of this is well-known to experts, I've not seen the matrices written down before so I was pleased that I could nut it out...

-(By the way, I'm having trouble with underscores rendering correctly, so please do whatever's necessary to make that middle paragraph make sense.)